sarthak0030/PlayVerse-The-Online-Gaming-Website/README.md

 <br>
 </div>

-&ast The following Games are made with referance of [codingartist](https://codingartistweb.com/) we do not own the copyrights of the game
+\* The following Games are made with referance of [codingartist](https://codingartistweb.com/) we do not own the copyrights of the game